JelteF/PyLaTeX/CONTRIBUTING.md

 If you want you can also do these things and they are appreciated:

-- If you add something new, show it off with an example.
+- If you add something new, show it off with an **example**.
-- If you add new arguments to something, add them to the args test.
-That way I will know when the external API is changed.
+- If you add new arguments, function or classes, add them to `tests/arguments.py`.
+That way I will know when the external API is changed later on.
-- If you fix something, add a test so it won't break again.
+- If you fix something, add a **test** so it won't break again.
-- Add your addition, change or fix to the changelog so it will be mentioned in the next release.
+- Add your addition, change or fix to the **changelog** so it will be mentioned in the next release.

 It would be nice if you would do these things.
 But to be fair, I don't do it all the time either.